soynikmec-sys/soynikmec-sys/README.md

 ## ☕ About me

-Hello! 👋 I'm **Nicolas Ebar**, a **Full stack** developer with experience in the field.
+Hello! 👋 I'm **Nicolas Mattheos**, a **Full stack** developer with experience in the field.
 I've worked as a **freelancer** and collaborated with amazing people in the same industry.
 My passion for programming **started at the age of 17** when I wrote my first lines of code and began learning on my own.

 Besides being a developer, I'm passionate about music, especially playing the **guitar** in my free time.
 I always stay up-to-date with **cutting-edge technologies** to keep up with the latest trends.